An Exploration of Default Images in Text-to-Image Generation: Results

 \subsubsection{Effects of seed values}

 We visually analyzed how different seed values affect the default images.
-Using the different seeds with the same prompt resulted in different default images, partially sharing some of the motives (see left images in \autoref{fig:Varyingseed}A).
-While the premise is still the same, one might not associate these images with each other.
+Using different seeds with the same prompt resulted in different default images, partially sharing some of the motifs (\autoref{fig:Varyingseed}--A1).
+While there are similarities, one might not associate these images with each other.
 Thus, the best way to generate default images is by having a fixed seed value for all image generation runs.
-The images on the right of \autoref{fig:Varyingseed}A show how common elements may occur in default images.
-The commonalities in the default images included portraits of women and animals that were mostly birds.
+The images in \autoref{fig:Varyingseed}--A2 show default image similarities with variations in both seed values and prompts.